ATTACHMENT

 Dana Lerner is a graduate of the Columbia School of Social Work and the Four Year Psychoanalytic Psychotherapy training program at the Institute For Contemporary Psychotherapy.
 She’s been in private practice in New York City for over 25 years and works with Individuals, Couples and Families treating Anxiety Disorders, Depression, OCD, Bereavement, and PTSD.
 Dana is trained in Modern Analytic Group Therapy and runs groups for trauma survivors and bereaved adults.
 Treatment modalities include CBT, DBT, and Sensory Motor Psychotherapies.
 She is certified in EMDR Levels I and 2 and completed a teacher training in Meditation and Loving Kindness in 2019.

-Dana is also a founding member of Families For Safe Streets (FSS) which confronts the epidemic of traffic violence through advocacy and emotional support.
-In 2015 she created CooperStock’sWay.org, a non profit 501C3 that raises money for children in need.
-The organization is named for her late son Cooper, a victim of traffic violence at the age of nine.
+Dana is also a founding member of Families For Safe Streets (FSS), and organization that confronts the epidemic of traffic violence through advocacy and emotional support.
+In 2015 she created CooperStock’sWay.org, a 501C3 nonprofit created in memory of her late son, Cooper, who was tragically killed by traffic violence at the age of nine.
+Rooted in Cooper’s ineffable spirit of generosity and connection, the organization was established to honor his legacy by supporting children in need.

-Since its inception, hundreds of children have attended the Coops Hoop’s Basketball Camp.
-In addition, their nonprofit has provided clean water to two neighboring villages in the West African nation of Guinea by manually drilling several wells.
-The Cooper Stock Wells are the culmination of a saga that extends more than a decade—and a lasting memorial to the remarkable friendship between Cooper Stock, a precocious young New Yorker, and a determined Guinean immigrant, Vakaramoko Touré.
+Since its inception, Cooper Stock’s Way has expanded its mission through a range of impactful initiatives.
+Hundreds of children have attended Coops Hoops Basketball Camp, a program dedicated to providing scholarships for boys and girls to attend the BC Hoops & Walt Frazier Summer Basketball Camp in New York City each year.
+In addition to local impact, the nonprofit has also worked internationally, providing clean water to two neighboring villages in the West African nation of Guinea by manually drilling several wells.
+The Cooper Stock Wells are the culmination of a journey spanning more than a decade—and serve as a lasting memorial to the remarkable friendship between Cooper and a determined Guinean immigrant, Vakaramoko Touré.

 Dana Lerner resides in NYC with her family.